pg-nano/pg-parser/readme.md

 ### Walking the AST

-This package provides a `walk` function for easy AST traversal.
+I've added a `walk` function for easy AST traversal.
+You can pass a callback or a visitor object.
+You can return false to not walk into the children of the current node.

+Each node passed to your visitor is wrapped in a `NodePath` instance, which tracks the parent node and provides type guards (e.g. `isSelectStmt`) for type narrowing.
+You can access the underlying node with `path.node`.

 ```ts
 import { parseQuerySync, walk, NodeTag } from "@pg-nano/pg-parser"